 This policy is intended to provide you with a route within school to pass on your concerns /make a disclosure of malpractice.
-The school hope is that you will be satisfied with the action they take.
-If however you are not satisfied and believe that your information has not been dealt with appropriately you can contact one of the following.
+The school's hope is that you will be satisfied with the action they take and that in most cases you should not find it necessary to alert anyone externally.